KILTprotocol/docs/docs/develop/sdk/1-getting-started-guide/00-getting-started.md

 ...
 ```

+Excute the script and see if you get John Doe's Credential!

 Time to verify the credential and make sure it is valid.
 If the **verification** returns true it is **valid**!